DigonIO/scheduler/README.md

 ## Testing

 Testing is done using [pytest](https://pypi.org/project/pytest/).
-Using [pytest-cov](https://pypi.org/project/pytest-cov/) and [coverage](https://pypi.org/project/coverage/) a report for the tests can be generated with:
+With [pytest-cov](https://pypi.org/project/pytest-cov/) and [coverage](https://pypi.org/project/coverage/) a report for the test coverage can be generated:

 ```bash
 pytest --cov=scheduler/ tests/